PERFORMING ARTS - KS3

 Develop ensemble skills in performance

-Explore the use of comedy in performance
+Explore the use of comedy, melodrama and slapstick in performance

 Summer

-Project 5: Matilda
+Project 5: Dance Elements

 Develop critical analysis skills using Performing Arts vocabulary